Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 Degree Requirements: F1.

-The “Search” curriculum is a three-semester sequence of Humanities courses that focuses on major works that have formed the western tradition.
-In a small, seminar setting, Search students and faculty engage in sustained examination of vital questions arising from an individual’s relationships to the natural world, human society, and the products of human culture.
-We approach these questions by interrogating central texts within, and written in contestation of, western intellectual traditions, including Christianity, Judaism, and Islam.
-Students read the Hebrew Bible, the New Testament, and the Qur'an in conjunction with other selected works from the ancient and medieval worlds.
-The texts we study over the course of our three semesters speak directly to each other, often radically critiquing the traditions out of which they emerge.
-In Search, we critically examine the assumptions that emerge from these disputed traditions, assumptions that underlie cultures and institutions in the modern world.
-Throughout, we stress the skills that are central to the whole curriculum (careful reading, analytical writing, critical thinking and discussion), and we equip students to enter into a lively and lifelong conversation of ideas.
+Search is a three-semester sequence of interdisciplinary humanities courses that examine the origins of our modern cultural landscape.
+In small, seminar settings, Search students and faculty engage in a sustained examination of vital questions arising from an individual’s relationships to the natural world, human society, and the products of human cultures.
+We approach these questions by interrogating foundational texts within, and written in contestation of, intellectual traditions arising from societies in ancient Mesopotamia, areas around the Mediterranean and Red Sea, in northern Africa, the Nile Valley and Europe, including the Jewish, Chrsitian, and Islamic religious movements.
+The texts we study over the course of our three semesters speak directly to each other, often radically critiquing the traditions from which they emerge.
+Search critically examines the assumptions that emerge from these disputed traditions, assumptions that underlie cultures and institutions in the modern world.
+A major emphasis of Search is the development of skills that are central to the whole curriculum (careful reading, analytical writing, critical thinking and discussion), equipping students for a lively and lifelong conversation of ideas.

 HUM 101 and 102

-The first semester of Search focuses on the ancient world and follows the history and literature of the Israelites and the Greeks.
-Texts include the ancient Sumerian Epic of Gilgamesh, the Hebrew Bible, and the selected works of Homer, Thucydides, Plato, and Aristotle.
+The first semester of Search focuses on the ancient world and follows primarily the history and literature of the Israelites and ancient Greeks.
+Texts include the ancient Sumerian Epic of Gilgamesh, the Hebrew Bible, and the works of Homer, Athenian playwrights and historians, Plato, and Aristotle.
 The second semester of Search covers literature from the Hellenistic period to the Middle Ages.
-Texts include Virgil’s Aeneid, the New Testament, the Qur’an, and Dante’s Divine Comedy.
+Texts include Virgil’s Aeneid, On the Nature of Things by Lucretius, the New Testament, Qur’an, and Dante’s Divine Comedy.
 During the first year of the course, all Search colloquia follow a common syllabus; every 2-3 weeks, all Search students meet for a plenary lecture delivered by one of the Search faculty.

 HUM 201

 The third semester of Search pursues the questions raised in the first year as they play out in the modern world.
-Students trace the roles of biblical and classical heritages in the shaping of the values, character, and institutions of Western culture and its understanding of self and world.
+Students trace the evolution of the intellectual legacy from antiquity and the medieval period as it shaped the values, character, and institutions of European cultures and their understanding of self and the world.
 Different sections follow different themes and disciplinary focuses determined by the instructor.

 Prerequisites: Humanities 101 is a prerequisite for Humanities 102.
 Humanities 102 is a prerequisite for Humanities 201.
 These prerequisites may be satisfied alternatively by the permission of the instructor.